Scoloplax dicra

-Scoloplax dicra is a species of spiny dwarf catfish found throughout the river basins of South America.
+Scoloplax dicra is a species of freshwater ray-finned fish belonging to the family Scoloplacidae, the dwarf spiny catfishes.
+This catfish is found throughout the river basins of South America.

 Geographic range and habitat

 Scoloplax dicra has the widest distribution in the family Scoloplacidae.
 Its range encompasses the Amazon and Paraguay River basins and several of their tributaries, particularly the Rio Maronon/Ucayali drainage of Peru, the Rio Mamore or Guaporé of Brazil, and the lower basin of the Rio Negro in its northernmost distribution.
 It is also present in the upper Rio Madeira and tributaries of the Rio Solimões, Rio Purus and Rio Juruá basins.

 Scoloplax dicra live in stagnant oxbow lagoons that are heavily shaded by lowland forests.
 Species of Scoloplax inhabit waters with slow currents, blackwater, muddy, silty, or sandy bottoms, and which have a presence of riparian and submerged vegetation.
 Their preferred habitat is acidic waters with settled organic detritus on the bottom.

 Physical description

 Species in the genus Scoloplax are among the armored catfish groups, with well-developed integumentary teeth on the fins, head, and usually on the separate bony plates of the body.

 The standard length of Scoloplax dicra ranges from 9 to 20 mm.

 Scoloplax dicra has a subterminal (bottom-facing) mouth typical of bottom-feeding fish, with bifid teeth in a single row in both upper and lower jaws.
 Gills extend from the lower pectoral base to the upper corner of the operculum with short gill rakers.
 Four branchiostegal rays (flattened dermal bones) support the branchiostegal membrane.

 A pair of lateral bony spheres with sharp lateral projections encapsulates its swim bladder vesicles.
 The dorsal and pectoral spines have locking mechanisms.

 The anal fin is short and rounded, while the pelvic fin is relatively long with three to four soft rays.
 The adipose fin is absent.
 The maxillary barbel extends to just beyond the insertion of the pectoral fin, with the barbel forks behind the angle of the mouth—no nasal barbel is present.
 Scoloplax dicra also has a characteristic pair of bony plates with 3 odontodes, located between the pelvic-fin base and anus, which has not been recorded in any other Scoloplax species.
 It also has 27 total vertebrae, a condition shared with outgroup loricariids.